10 common sex myths and facts

 All over the world, sexual myths are sold to people, mostly the younger generation who might be naive about sex in general.
 Some of these myths are harmful…

 Here are common sex myths and the truth.

 A woman’s vagina becomes loose when she has sex all the time

-In Nigeria, there is a misconception around how "tight a woman’s vagina should be."
+In Nigeria, there is a misconception about how ‘tight a woman’s vagina should be’.
 Virgins are supposed to have tight vaginas and promiscuous women have loose ones because they have frequent sex.
 This is false.
 Women, like men, come in different sizes.
-It is very important to understand that the muscles around the vagina are elastic, meaning it naturally contracts and resumes its normal size and shape, both after sexual intercourse as well as childbirth.
+It is very important to understand that the muscles around the vagina are elastic, meaning it naturally contracts and resumes their normal size and shape, both after sexual intercourse as well as childbirth.

-Nigeria, like other parts of Africa, has a very weird love for female virginity and it stems off the poisonous patriarchy.
-It is no wonder that a woman’s honour is attached to her virginity and as such, her hymen (a thin membrane that partially covers the entrance of the vagina) should be intact until sex.
-However, the hymen can also be broken through inserting tampons, physical activity, gymnastics, sport or sex toys.
+Nigeria, like other parts of Africa, has a very weird love for female virginity and it stems fromthe poisonous patriarchy.
+It is no wonder that a woman’s honor is attached to her virginity and as such, her hymen (a thin membrane that partially covers the entrance of the vagina) should be intact until sex.
+However, the hymen can also be broken by inserting tampons, physical activity, gymnastics, sports, or sex toys

 A lot of young girls believe there is something that makes them immune from being pregnant the first time they have sex.
 This is very wrong.
 There is every chance of pregnancy occurring the very first-time sex occurs.

 Studies have shown that masturbation has helped people discover what their sexual preferences are.
 It is also safe and a natural way to release any sexual tension.
 Like every other thing, it should be done in moderation and it is not harmful as it is rumored to be.
 It is also a good way to know what works for you when it comes to sex.

 Jumping up and down after sex prevents pregnancy